reviewshake/ci-cd/README.md

 NOTE: For details see [this documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps)

 Please store this token in 1password, in the `Infrastructure` vault, in the `shake-robot GitHub User Personal Access Token` login

+## Testing

+Please use the [ci-cd-test](https://github.com/reviewshake/ci-cd-test) repo to test modifications to this action.